khan2876/Inheritance/README.md

 Be sure to format your code properly (1 pt)

 # Commits
 Commit at logical intervals.
+Each time you create a file, finish a file, or update a file, you must commit that change.
+An appropriate commit message should describe what is being saved / what has been changed.
 At least 3 per day.
 Commit messages should have useful descriptions of the work done.

 # Grading